-All results were consistently well below the EPA health advisory (HA) limit of 70 parts per trillion (ppt).
+All PFAS results were consistently well below the EPA health advisory (HA) limit of 70 parts per trillion (ppt).
 Department of the Army policies require PFAS monitoring for drinking water distributed on Army installations from both Army-owned and operated as well as non-Army-owned and operated drinking water systems.
 PFAS are compounds found in everyday life products, such as carpets, clothing, fabrics for furniture, food packaging, cookware, aircraft firefighting foams and other materials needing resistance to water, grease, and stains.
 USAG Ansbach drinking water supplies were tested for PFAS in accordance with the Department of the Army policies since FY17.
 While PFAS is below detection limit in the Ansbach area CWS, trace amounts of PFAS are detected in the Illesheim CWS supplying Storck Barracks, Frankenkaserne, and Oberdachstetten LTA.
-From FY22 onwards, the Illesheim CWS is tested every year on PFAS, while the Ansbach CWS is on the standard tri-annual monitoring cycle with tests in FY20 and FY23.
+From FY20 on, the Illesheim CWS is tested on PFAS every other year (with re-testing in FY22), while the Ansbach CWS is on the standard tri-annual monitoring cycle.